RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

 :::tip 📝 NOTE:

-After configuring all the parameters, you need to reset your RAK4270 Module for saving parameters.
+After configuring all the parameters, you need to reset your RAK4270 Module to save the parameters.

 :::